Cultivating the Future: Growing the Northwest Quinoa Crop

 Dr. Murphy earned his Ph.D. in Plant Breeding and Genetics from WSU in 2007, and his M.S. in Crop Science from WSU in 2004.
 In order to understand their challenges and needs, he has partnered with farmers all over the Pacific Northwest for nearly two decades.

-Join us for a lively discussion of all things quinoa: its use as a food, growing it locally and developing a new source of income for farmers of the Pacific Northwest, and social justice for the famers in quinoa’s native lands in the Andes.
+Join us for a lively discussion of all things quinoa: its use as a food, growing it locally and developing a new source of income for farmers of the Pacific Northwest, and social justice for the farmers in quinoa’s native lands in the Andes.

 Dr. Kevin Murphy, leader of Washington State University’s Organic Breeding Program, will guide us through the story of quinoa in the Pacific Northwest.1.
 What is in quinoa?
-Nutrition, gluten, and processing.

 2. What is quinoa’s economic potential in the Pacific Northwest?
-Thinking about farming’s triple bottom line: social, environmental, and ecological sustainability.

 3. What are the global impacts of establishing a regional quinoa industry?
-Doing right by quinoa’s first growers: the people of the Andes.

 4. What are the challenges to growing quinoa in the Pacific Northwest, and what is WSU doing to help?
-Plant variety development and processing in a region of many climates.

 Grand Hyatt Seattle